fiy2W/mri_seq2seq/nnseq2seq/docs/dataset_format.md

 }
 ```
 We added `numChannel` to declare the total number of sequences or modalities.

+**Note: Cases with `"foreground"` in the `"label"` are ignored when calculating the segmentation loss during training.** This is primarily used when there are cases of missing segmentation labels in the dataset.

 The `channel_names` determine the normalization used by nnSeq2Seq.
 If a channel is marked as `CT`, then a global normalization based on the intensities in the foreground pixels will be used.
 If it is something else, a per-channel percentile will be used.
 See [here](intensity_normalization.md) for more information about custom intensity normalization.